Paul

 First of all, you can probably buy some sourdough in a bakery.
 Or make it, that is, but it will take some time to have mature and flavorful sourdough.
 Start by mixing the flour of your choice with the water and the sourdough, to make a rather gooey dough.
 Let raise for 6 (yes, that long) hours, preferably packed not to tightly in a plastic bag.
 This ensures a warm surrounding with less air.
 I left it packed in plastic in the off-oven.

-This is how you have sourdough for ever and ever.
+ever.
 If you don’t forget it.
 Which never happened to me.
 Obviously.
-Now mix in the leftover ingredients, stir thoroughly.
-Leave for another hour.
+Now mix in

-Grease a large loaf cake tin and sprinkle with oat flakes or some seeds (I used poppy seeds, although the oat worked better).
+oat flakes or some seeds (I used poppy seeds, although the oat worked better).

-Fill in the dough.
-Preheat the oven to 250°C, put the bread in and immediately lower the oven to a 200°C. Bake for about 45-50 minutes.
-Be proud of your homemade super-loaf and enjoy with salted butter.
+put the bread in and immediately lower the oven to a 200°C. Bake for about

 No comments: